How to Prevent Clogged Drain

 Method #1: Turn the hot water on after you dump something into the sink.
 This can force oils down the drain and prevent them from accumulating and hardening.

 Method #2: Add a handful of baking soda to that hot water.
-Baking soda not only takes out bad smells, but it can also do a fantastic cleaning job.
+Baking soda not only removes terrible smells but can also do a fantastic cleaning job.

 Method #3: Or pour vinegar down the drain with hot water.
-You can empty 1 cup of vinegar over the drain, wait 30 minutes, and then run very hot water.
+You can empty 1 cup of vinegar over the drain, wait 30 minutes, and then run boiling water.
 The acetic acid in the vinegar is perfect for targeting gunk that accumulates in your pipes.

 Dealing with Frequent Clogs

-If you get clogs on a regular basis, you may need to step up your methods, whether you are dealing with a sink, shower, or tub drain.
-You can take baking soda, salt, and vinegar (a 1/2 cup of each), and at least two quarts of boiling water.
-Then right before you go to sleep (so as to allow the solution to do its work overnight):
+If you get clogs regularly, you may need to step up your methods, whether dealing with a sink, shower, or tub drain.
+You can take baking soda, salt, vinegar (a 1/2 cup each), and at least two quarts of boiling water.
+Then right before you go to sleep (to allow the solution to do its work overnight):

 - Send the salt and baking soda down the drain.

-- Pour vinegar, and watch the foaming action for a minute.
+- Pour the vinegar, and watch the foaming action for a minute.